 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 We all love our hair and we do plenty of hair care routines to keep it shiny and strong.
 However, treating from the outside might not be enough to keep it strong or to prevent hair loss.
 A holistic approach to hair health is essential to prevent receding hair.
 Feeding your hair with key nutrients is key to a beautiful hair.

-Zinc is a type of trace minerals that’s involved in enzymes to help grow protein.
+Zinc is a type of a trace mineral that’s involved in enzymes to help grow protein.
 If you lack zinc, you’d eventually suffer from hair loss when unaddressed.
 Next, we have biotin.
-It’s a B vitamin that works hand in hand with protein to strengthen the hair, making it thicker and stronger.
-Vitamin B6 is needed by almost all the proteins in the body, including the skin, nails and muscles.
-Hair is made up of keratin – a subtype of collagen which is also protein.
+It’s a B-vitamin that works hand in hand with protein to strengthen the hair, making it thicker and stronger.
+Vitamin B6 is needed by almost all the proteins in the body, including the skin, nails, and muscles.
+Hair is made up of keratin – a subtype of collagen which is also a protein.

 Another sign of unhealthy hair is its being brittle.
 Silica is essential to maintaining your hair’s durability.
 It’s primarily found in leafy vegetables and whole grains.
 However, silica depletes as we age, so it would be best to take supplements with the micronutrient.

 Discover the key nutrients that prevent hair loss and learn more Body Conditions from Dr. Berg Video Blog.

 *Any comments on our blog or websites relating to weight loss results may or may not be typical and your results will vary depending on your diet and exercise habits.

 ***Always consult a professional before making any significant changes to your health.